MicrosoftDocs/visualstudio-docs/docs/ide/what-s-new-in-visual-studio-2017.md

 ### Start Visual Studio faster
 If Visual Studio detects that IDE startup time is slow, it provides a new Visual Studio Performance Center to help you speed things up.
 The Performance Center lists all the extensions and tool windows that are slowing down IDE startup.
 You can use it to improve startup performance by determining when extensions start, or whether tool windows are open at startup.

-### Navigate To improved
+### Experience an improved Navigate To
 We've improved the Navigate To function.
 We've simplified the Navigate To window, and we've added support for additional filter characters that enable you to narrow your code searches.

-### Visual Studio editor supports multiple programming languages
+### Create apps in even more programming languages
 You can create apps in Visual Studio using a larger number of programming languages than in previous versions, and solutions and projects are no longer required.
 Your code gets syntax colorization, basic statement completion, and in some cases, Navigate To and other support.
 If your favorite language isn’t supported, you can create support for it by using TextMate Grammars.

+## Visual C++
+Visual Studio 2017 RC brings many updates and fixes to the Visual C++ environment.
+We've fixed over 250 bugs and reported issues in the compiler and tools, many submitted by customers through [Microsoft Connect](https://connect.microsoft.com/VisualStudio "Microsoft Connect").

+We've also made several improvements, to include distributing C++ Core Guidelines with Visual Studio, updating the compiler by adding enhanced support for C++11 and C++ features, adding and updating functionality in the C++ libraries, and improving the performance of the C++ IDE, installation workloads, and more.

+For complete details, see our [What's New for Visual C++ in Visual 2017 RC](...top/what-s-new-for-visual-cpp-in-visual-studio.md) page.

+## Debugging and Diagnostics
+#### Run to Click
+Now, while you are debugging, you can click the icon next to a line of code to run that line.
+You no longer have to set temporary breakpoints to perform several steps to execute your code and stop on the line you want.

 ## Please give feedback
  Why send feedback to the Visual Studio team?
 Because we take customer feedback seriously.
-In fact, we review each piece of feedback that comes into our feedback system.
-Your feedback drives a lot of what we do.
+In fact, we review all of your feedback.
+It drives a lot of what we do.

 For more information on how to make a suggestion about Visual Studio features, see [Talk to Us](../ide/talk-to-us.md).

 ### Report a problem
  Sometimes, a quick note isn't enough to convey the full impact of a problem you've encountered.
 For the times when you have a hang, crash, or performance issue, you can easily share repro steps, crash dumps, and trace files by using the **Report a Problem** tool.

- For more information about how to report of problem, and how to include optional screenshots and trace/heap dump files, see [How to Report a Problem with Visual Studio 2017](.../how-to-report-a-problem-with-visual-studio-2017.md).
+ For more information about how to report of problem and how to include supporting files, see [How to Report a Problem with Visual Studio 2017](.../how-to-report-a-problem-with-visual-studio-2017.md).

 ### Track your issue in Connect
  If you’d like to track the status of your Visual Studio feedback, go to [Connect](http://connect.microsoft.com/) and report the bug there.
-After reporting the bug, you'll be able to return to Connect to track its status.
+After you report it, you can return to Connect to track its status.

 ## See Also
  [What's New in Visual C++](../.md)